rseng/rse/docs/_docs/getting-started/commands.md

 webscraping
 ```

-Finally, you can provide one or more topics, and find repositories that are labeled
+Finally, you can search for one or more topics, and find repositories that are labeled
 as such:

 ```bash